Graylog2/documentation/pages/getting_started.rst

 Getting Started
 ***************

 To get a first look what Graylog is and how you can work with it we have a :ref:`virtual appliance <virtual-machine-appliances>` that runs on VMWare or Virtualbox.
-The following will guide you through the fist steps of using Graylog.
+The following will guide you through the first steps of using Graylog.

 After you feel comfortable you should create a fresh :ref:`installation <installing>` that follows your own requirements regarding the sizing and the security settings.
 The virtual appliance is only created to have a showcase about the features and is not created to run in production.